The #1 recipe!

 As edibles such as brownies contain perishable ingredients, you need to consider storage carefully.
-Options include wrapping them in foil or wax paper and store them either in an airtight container or a ziplock bag before placing them in your fridge or freezer.
+Options include wrapping them in foil or wax paper and storing them in either an airtight container or a Ziplock bag before placing them in your fridge or freezer.
 Avoid using plastic wrappers because they will negatively impact the flavor and consistency of your beloved edibles.

-As for cannabis coconut oil, or any other cannabis-infused oil, it is essential to keep it in an airtight glass container.
-Insects adore this oil, so make sure it is kept away from them!
+As for cannabis coconut oil or any other cannabis-infused oil, it is essential to keep it in an airtight glass container.
+Insects adore this oil, so make sure you keep it away from them!
 We recommend a glass mason jar with a wide opening to make it easy to scoop out the precious cannabis oil.

 Long-Term Storage of Cannabis-Infused Products

 Although placing weed-infused products in the refrigerator will expand their life, the best place for edibles is the freezer when you plan on keeping them for more than a week or two.
-To be clear, not all edibles benefit from freezing, but it works well for brownies, cannabis oil, and cannabutter.
+Not all edibles benefit from freezing, but it works well for brownies, cannabis oil, and cannabutter.

 One excellent tip to prolong infused cooking oils is to pair them with herbs and place them in ice cube trays to freeze.
 This also works well with marijuana butter.
 If you decide to freeze baked goods, we don’t recommend leaving them in ultracold storage for more than a couple of weeks.
 However, it is an excellent option and much better than having to throw out your favorite pecan chocolate hash brownies.